xf-checkout/filen-sdk-go/README.md

 ## License

-Distributed under the AGPL-3.0 License.
+Distributed under the MIT license.
 See [LICENSE](https://github.com/FilenCloudDienste/filen-sdk-go/blob/main/LICENSE.md) for more information.